bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/IO_Clinical_Trial_Curation/index.md

 | **survival_unit**                        | The unit in which the survival time is measured.
 If the event is measured in other units such as “day”, or “year”, it must be converted to "month" for consistency                                                                                         |
 | **event_occurred_pfs/event_occurred_os** | Binary measurement showing whether the event of interest occurred (1) or not (0).
 The event name like "pfs", "os" must be appended to event_occurred to differentiate the survival measure                                                                |

 !!!note
     Common columns must be the first set of columns appearing in the metadata, followed by any additional columns.
 You may add other metadata columns available in the source data, but the standardized columns above should be present first.

-## 3.3 Common Additional Columns
+### 3.2 Additional Columns

-The table below shows the other common columns across the 19 ICB datasets curated.
+The table below shows the other common columns across the 19 ICB datasets curated

 | Column name         | Description                                                                                                                                                                                                                             | type            |
 |---------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|